Jimy054/Jimy054/README.md

 ### Hi there 👋

-I'm Software Developer from the Guatemala, I have dedicated myself to specializing in .NET, making personal projects putting in practice good practices and dessign patterns. 🎮I have development desktop application, mobile applications and games👾!
+I'm Software Developer from the Guatemala, I have dedicated myself to specializing in .NET, carrying out personal projects always using good practices and design patterns. 🎮I have developed desktop apps, mobile apps and games👾!

 🎧Lover of Music🎶